You want smart political talk without the meltdowns?

 I mean, how many people in the mainstream media have been pointing out the Democrats, you know, 60% plus unfavorable ratings?

-Or and and on issues, it's even worse.
+And on issues, it's even worse.

-Um let's see, I saw this.
+Let's see, I saw this.

-Apparently he offered to help out with the development of the Obama presidential center, which has been plagued by huge cost overruns, delays, the project's embrace of diversity, equity inclusion policies drawing significant attention recently.
+Apparently, he offered to help out with the development of the Obama Presidential Center, which has been plagued by huge cost overruns, delays, the project's embrace of diversity, equity, inclusion policies drawing significant attention recently.

-Look, President Obama, if he wanted help, I'd give him help because I'm really a good builder, and I build on time on budget.
+Look, President Obama, if he wanted help, I'd give him help because I'm really a good builder and I build on time on budget.

 He's building his library in Chicago.